November Events in France

 Dijon, Côte d'Or

 This foodie extravaganza in the mustard capital draws around 600 exhibitors and a whopping 180,000 visitors to sample its culinary delights.
-The festival has a global audience and each year a country is the guest of honour; last year it was Vietnam and this year it’s Italy.
+The festival has a global audience and each year a country is the guest of honour; last year it was Italy and this year it's India.

 For your first Breton festival experience, you can't get much better than Yaouank.
 A charming mixture of local and international music, with the sound of everything from beatboxing to bagpipes filling the air, you can be sure all tastes are catered for.